 We focused on the importance to identify early adopters, talking with them and validating their pain points and workflows.

-We developed a value proposition based on target segments’ needs, and moved on to secure early traction for the product.
+We developed a value proposition based on target segments’ needs, and moved on to secure early traction for the product so that we could put together a compelling story for competition judges.

 “Without your input we would not have made it!
 Thanks so much for providing us with a more costumer-focused perspective of our idea.
 During the coaching sessions we have learnt the importance of establishing contacts with the potential clients and assess market needs, rather than focusing only on the development of the technology”.
 Andrea Rodriguez Martinez, Co-founder at Momoby